 - It is a proactive process and is preventive in nature.

 - It helps to recognize flaws in the process.

 - These activities monitor and verify that the processes used to manage and create deliverables have been followed.

-Quality Control is a software engineering process that is used to ensure that the approaches, techniques, methods and processes are designed in the project are following correctly.
+Quality Control is a software engineering process that is used to ensure that the approaches, techniques, methods, and processes designed for the project are followed correctly.
 Quality control activities operate and verify that the application meet the defined quality standards.

-It focuses on examination of the quality of the end products and the final outcome rather than focusing on the processes used to create a product.
+- It focuses on an examination of the quality of the end products and the final outcome rather than focusing on the processes used to create a product.